The NETEX JOB File

 E_LAYERS

-B_LAYER_INPUT <-- directory/filename of Gerber
+B_LAYER_INPUT <-- directory/filename of a Gerber file for each conductor layer in the stackup.

-E_LAYER_INPUT for each layer [required]
+E_LAYER_INPUT [required]

-B_COMP_INPUT <-- directory/filename of Gerber
+B_COMP_INPUT <-- directory/filename of a Gerber file representing the top or bottom component layer.

-E_COMP_INPUT representing components [optional]
+E_COMP_INPUT [optional]

 B_WIREMODELS <-- wire models and parameters [optional]